Patrick Ness' guide to writing: On when to let others read it

-Patrick Ness shares his thoughts on when you should let other people read your writing...
+Author Patrick Ness shares his thoughts on when you should let other people read your written drafts (and who)...

 So, you've gathered together enough ideas and set out a rhythm you're comfortable with.
 And you've focused on what your strengths are and are playing to them in your daily* writing, correct?
 Which means that by now, the first few sentences, pages and chapters are starting to come together.
 What do you do with them?